-Entities and Other Extended Types

-QIDAM also specifies the availability of certain entities and complex datatypes.
-That is, QIDAM names the types but does not model them in detail in the conceptual model.
-The types are listed here and described in detail in the next chapter.
+QIDAM also specifies certain entities and complex datatypes.
+These entities and types are described in Section Error!
+Reference source not found..

-BodySite

-Cycle

-Entity

-EntityCharacteristic

-Location

-Manufactured Product

-Medication

-Vaccine

-Nutrition Product

-Device

-Medication Ingredient

-Organization

-Person

-Patient

-Practictioner

-RelatedPerson

-Schedule

-Specimen

 Cardinality and Optionality

 QIDAM specifies the cardinality of attributes and connections but not the optionality.
 The convention used in the class diagram is as follows: